 Born in Missouri, Reggie was raised in Osceola, Arkansas, about fifty miles north of Memphis.
-His father played a Hawaiian style lap-steel guitar, and his next door neighbor played fiddle in a Western Swing outfit.
-By the time the family moved to Memphis in 1949, he was already a big fan of the music, and wanted nothing more than to learn how to play.
+His father played a Hawaiian style lap-steel guitar, and he grew up a fan of the ‘Western Swing’ music he heard on the radio.
+When the family moved to Memphis in 1949, Reggie’s dad bought him his first guitar, a National Flat-Top.

 Johnny Horton, who was riding the C&W charts with Honky Tonk Man, was also on those tours, and soon hired Reggie away from Bond as his new guitar player.
 Along with Horton’s bass player (and manager) Tillman Franks, they performed as a trio in the shows from that point on.
 In 1957, Reggie would move from Memphis to Shreveport, Louisiana where he would be featured alongside Horton on the wildly popular Louisiana Hayride.
 He also continued to tour with other Hayride artists, which soon began to take its toll.

 Returning home to Memphis, he was offered a job playing in the ‘house band’ at the Hi Records studio by Bill Black, Elvis’ former bass player.
 Tired of the road, Reggie jumped at the chance.
 As the story goes, one day he decided to tune the strings on his guitar way down low, and the rest of the band soon joined in.
 A representative from London Records, Hi’s distrubutor, heard it and proclaimed the record a hit!
 He was right, of course, and Smokie – Part 2 became a national sensation shortly after its release in December of 1959.